-The Rentel project - located 40 kilometers north of Ostend - will be the fifth offshore wind project in the Belgian North Sea.
-This new offshore power station will consist of 42 turbines and will have a total installed capacity of 309 MW.
+The Rentel project - located 40 kilometers north of Ostend - is the fifth offshore wind project in the Belgian North Sea.
+This new offshore power station consist of 42 turbines and has a total installed capacity of 309 MW.
 The total investment is 1,1 billion euros.

-The new wind turbines will be the largest thus far installed in the Belgian North Sea and will deliver renewable energy to approximately 285.000 households.
+The new wind turbines are the largest thus far installed in the Belgian North Sea and deliver renewable energy to approximately 285.000 households.

 More information can be found on www.rentel.be

 Today 41 of the 42 wind turbines of the new offshore wind farm Rentel, are already connected.
 38 machines produce already green energy, with an installed capacity of 280 MW.
 All 42 turbines will produce green energy by mid September for about 300.000 families!
 The total installed capacity of the wind farm will be 309 MW.

 The construction of the new Rentel wind farm in the North Sea, in front of the coast of Zeebruges, is going well.
 11 of the 42 planned turbines have been installed and connected.
 6 of them already produce green energy, good for about 44 MW power.
 In time, Rentel will have an installed power capacity of 309 MW and will produce green energy for about 300,000 families.